aurelienbottazini/aurelienbottazini.github.io/README.md

   Create a file inside `_drafts`.
 Serve it with the -D option `bundle exec jekyll -D`

 # deploy

-  !!!
-If you want to push the last version of the website, be sure to build the website first with `bundle exec jekyll build`

   You need a .env file with the following:
 ```bash